antoniocshields/linux-challenge-journal/README.md

 **The command you discovered and a one-sentence explanation of what it does:** `apropos`, `-search the manual page names and descriptions for instances of the keyword`.

+##

+## Day 3 — Power Trip!
+Assessment

+### 1. Identify running processes

+Determine which processes are currently running on your server.

+**Submit:** The process ID and name of the process associated with your current shell.

+---

+### 2. Find the most resource-intensive process

+Determine which currently running process is consuming the most CPU resources.

+**Submit:** Its process ID, name, and current CPU percentage.

+---

+### 3. Investigate a process

+Choose a running process other than your current shell and determine:

+* Which user owns it
+* Its process ID
+* Its parent process ID

+**Submit:** All three values.

+---

+### 4. Find your shell's parent

+Determine which process launched your current shell.

+**Submit:** The parent process's name and process ID.

+---

+### 5. Run a command in the background

+Start a command that will continue running for at least 30 seconds **without blocking your ability to enter additional commands**.

+**Submit:** The process ID assigned to the background process.

+---

+### 6. Locate your background process

+After starting the background process from Question 5, find it among the currently running processes.

+**Submit:** Its process ID and current status.

+---

+### 7. Stop a process

+Terminate the background process you created in Question 5.

+**Submit:** Evidence that the process is no longer running.

+---

+### 8. Find a process by name

+Determine whether there are currently any processes running that belong to the SSH service.

+**Submit:** The process ID(s) and process name(s), if present.

+---

+### 9. Monitor the system

+Open a live view of the processes running on the server.
+Identify the process currently consuming the most memory.

+**Submit:** Its process ID, name, and memory percentage.

+---

+### 10. Become another user

+Switch from your normal account to the administrative account available on your training server.

+Once switched, verify that your identity has changed.

+**Submit:** The username of the account you switched to, then return to your original account.

+---

+### Practical Challenge

+You accidentally start a command that continues running and appears to have taken control of your terminal.

+**Without closing your SSH connection**, regain control of the terminal while leaving the command available to be resumed later.

+**Submit:** Describe what you did and whether the command is still running afterward.

+This is particularly useful because it tests whether students understand **foreground vs. background processes and job control**, rather than merely memorizing process-management commands.